valeriu33/valeriu33.github.io/_posts/2023-03-22-san-francisco-city-of-the-disco.markdown

 I am going to use the public statystics data from [https://datasf.org/opendata/](https://datasf.org/opendata/).
 The data below represents police incidence reports from 2003 to may 2018

-First, by studying the amount of each type of crime, we can conclude that approximately half of the crimes are related to theft, which makes it the most often committed crime in San Francisco.
+First, by studying the amount of each type of crime, we can conclude that approximately half of the crimes are related to <b>theft</b>, which makes it the most often committed crime in San Francisco.

 <embed